NeSA Tutoring – Nebraska Students

 Download Printable Summary of the Nebraska NeSA

-SchoolTutoring Academy’s NeSA Tutoring Programs start with a free academic assessment with an Academic Director.
-Our flagship NeSA Tutoring Program is available for $199.99/month which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s NeSA Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship NeSA Tutoring Program is available starting at $199.99/month (about $25/hour) which includes regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Understanding the NeSA

 Nebraska students are assessed on an annual basis using the Nebraska State Accountability, or NeSA, Tests.
 Students in grades 3-8 and 11 are assessed yearly in Reading and Mathematics.
 In grades 5, 8 and 11 students take the NeSA Test in Science.
 Students in grades 4, 8 and 11 also will take the NeSA Writing Assessment.

 These tests are designed to be in alignment with the curricular standards developed by the State of Nebraska Department of Education.
 These Academic Standards provide the framework for teaching and learning in the subject areas.
 They are organized in a way that specifies what